Forehead Contouring / Brow Bossing Contouring/ Brow Reduction

 Sometimes additional surgery needs to correct facial asymmetry and improve the outcomes.

-After surgery for 2 weeks, you can go back to work as usual.
-Definitive and stable results might not be evident until up to a year after surgery, during your recovery period.
-Avoid heavy exercise at least six weeks after surgery.
-The appearance will be close to the final results three months after surgery.
-Forehead surgeries can dramatically improve the quality of life of transgender women.
+You can return to work within 2 weeks.
+Avoid heavy exercise for at least six weeks after surgery.
+You will be close to the final results three months after surgery although small changes and improvements will still take place for up to 12 months.
+Forehead surgery is usually one of the the most important surgeries for facial feminisation and can dramatically improve the quality of life of transgender women.